nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 | HMAC-SHA3-384 | 5 | HMAC-SHA3-384 |
 | HMAC-SHA3-512 | 6 | HMAC-SHA3-512 |

-**NOTE**: FrodoKEM is currently disabled, 'cause there seems to be a bug (missing code) in the Bouncy Castle library for FrodoKEM.
+**NOTE**: FrodoKEM and NTRUEncrypt are currently disabled, 'cause there seems to be a bug (missing code) in the Bouncy Castle library for exporting/importing private keys (at last).

+NTRUSign is currently not implemented, 'cause it'd require the using code to be GPL licensed.
+This algorithm may be included in a separate package which is licensed using the GPL license (to avoid misunderstandings) in the future.

 ## How to get it